myhackera/AiTestCase/README.md

+# AiTestCase:
-# AiTestCase: Add config.py and OPEN_API_KEY in iy
+Add config.py and OPEN_API_KEY in it